iamdcj/javascripts/core/scope/lexical-environment/README.md

 Each time we create a new _**function**_, _**block**_ or _**module**_ a lexical environment will be generated when the source code is compiled/interpreted;

-> Usually a Lexical Environment is associated with some specific syntactic structure of ECMAScript code such as a FunctionDeclaration, a BlockStatement, or a Catch clause of a TryStatement and a new Lexical Environment is created each time such code is evaluated - [JS Spec.](https://tc39.es/ecma262/#sec-lexical-environments)
+> Usually a Lexical Environment is associated with some specific syntactic structure of ECMAScript code such as a `FunctionDeclaration`, a `BlockStatement`, or a Catch clause of a `TryStatement` and a new Lexical Environment is created each time such code is evaluated - [JS Spec.](https://tc39.es/ecma262/#sec-lexical-environments)

 #### Lexical Environment Contents?